 Meaning: After Lord Krishna had lifted Govardhana Hill and thus protected the inhabitants of Vraja from the terrible rainfall, Surabhi, the mother of the cows, came from her planet to see Krishna.
 She was accompanied by Indra.

 Significance of Govardhan Puja

 The Govardhan Puja is also significant as it spreads the message of conserving natural resources.
-Worshipping the mother nature has always been an integral practice in Hindu dharma.
-The main purpose behind the mountain worship has always been conservation and protection of the vulnerable and precious natural resources.
+Worshipping mother nature has always been an integral practice in Hindu dharma.
+The main purpose behind mountain worship has always been the conservation and protection of vulnerable and precious natural resources.

 - Govardhan Puja serves as a reminder of the importance of nature, gratitude, and the power of devotion.
 On this day, devotees prepare a mountain-like structure made of food items, known as the Annakut, which symbolizes the Govardhan Hill.
 It is a display of gratitude to Lord Krishna for his protection and blessings.

 - The Annakut comprises various vegetarian dishes, sweets, fruits, and other food items, and it is offered to the deities in temples or as a personal offering at home.
 Devotees also participate in rituals, and prayers, and sing devotional songs dedicated to Lord Krishna.

 - Govardhan Puja holds significance in promoting a sustainable and eco-friendly way of life.
 It emphasizes the importance of conserving natural resources, acknowledging the bountiful gifts of nature, and understanding the interconnectedness of all living beings.